grey-cat-1908/website/content/blog/1d-collisions/index.md

 \frac{m_{1}{v_{1}}^2}{2} + \frac{m_{2}{v_{2}}^2}{2} = \frac{m_{1}{v'_{1}}^2}{2} + \frac{m_{2}{v'_{2}}^2}{2}
 $$

-The aforementioned equations can be transformed into the following system:
+If we consider the law of conservation of momentum in projection on the X-axis, we can transform the previous equations into the following system:

 $$
 \begin{cases}